 2. Create a Challenge

 Get your members feeling motivated and excited to work out in your class – create a class-based challenge that pulls everyone together.
 Keep the task simple; the goal here is to encourage a bit of light-hearted competition.
 At the end of the class, for example, split members into two groups.
 Choose a basic exercise, like jumping jacks, that everyone’s comfortable with and have the teams complete it for as long as they can.
-The first team with someone to stop looses.
+The first team with someone to stop loses.

 3. Offer a Referral Program for the Class

 You may already have an effective referral scheme in place, but there’s nothing wrong with tailoring one specifically to your classes.
-Try hosting a bring a friend week, where members can bring a friend along for free.
+Try hosting a Bring a Friend week, where members can bring a friend along for free.
 Some people find going to a class for the first time intimidating, but going together with a friend makes it more accessible.
 It’s a great way to allow a new prospect to get a taste of the class.

 4. Use Social Media